Oruthee: Filming

 Oruthee commenced principal photography in January 2020.
 The filming was concluded in one schedule on March, carried out primarily at Kochi.

 Release

+Theatrical

 The film was released on 18 March 2022 to positive reviews.

+Reception

+Critical reception

-For Firstpost, film critic Anna M. M. Vetticad ranked it sixth in her year-end list of best Malayalam films.
+For Firstpost, film critic Anna M. M. Vetticad ranked it sixth in her year-end list of the best Malayalam films.
+Deepa Soman of The Times of India gave it a rating of 3.5/5 calling it "An empowering tale of a woman's fight for justice" and praising the performances of Vinayakan and Navya Nair.
+Sajin Shrijith of The New Indian Express calls it one of VKP's finest films.